DANser-freelancer/javascript-enum-model/raw.md

-# About
+# Overvview

 This is a file that describes the use of enum.mjs in it's current raw form, as if you simpy inserted it into your codebase.
 To avoid repeating myself, this will be a verbose recap of **what** my code does, while my codebase combined with jsdoc will tell you **how**.

 # Enum